GWarrenn/gwarrenn.github.io/_posts/2018-09-06-Stop-and-Frisk-DC.md

 <br>

 <a name="footnote-geocoding-ref"></a>
-We were able to geocode ~96% of the stop and frisk incidents[<sup>1</sup>](#footnote-geocoding), which are shown in the interactive map above.
+We were able to geocode ~96% of the stop and frisk incidents[¹](#footnote-geocoding), which are shown in the interactive map above.
 The map enables filtering by race, gender, age, and type of stop.
 Choropleth layers for ward, neighborhood clusters, police sector, police service area, and census tract are also toggleable.
 The geocoded dataset is available [here](https://github.com/mahkah/dc_stop_and_frisk).

 Stop and Frisk: Neighborhood Overview
 --------------

-For the remainder of the analysis, we will use DC's 39 neighborhood clusters as the unit for analysis and comparison, looking at trends across and within neighborhoods.

-This [interactive visualization](https://dc-stop-frisk.herokuapp.com/) lets users dig into some basic trends and demographic profiles of each neighborhood, which we'll explore in more depth shortly.
-For example, there are notable differences in stops by time of day in more residential neighborhoods like Brightwood Park/Crestwood/Petworth versus neighborhoods with a more active nightlife like Kalorama/Adams Morgan/Lanier Heights.
+For the remainder of the analysis, we will use DC's 39 neighborhood clusters as the unit for analysis and comparison.
+This [interactive visualization](https://dc-stop-frisk.herokuapp.com/) lets users dig into the demographic profiles of each neighborhood, which we'll explore in more depth shortly.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/master/images/stop_and_frisk/05_nbh_sf.gif)